OctopusDeploy/blog/blog/2019-11/designing-db-deployment-process/index.md

  - Database Deployments
 ---

-Automating database deployments was the final piece of the CI/CD puzzle I needed to go from deployments that took between 2 and 4 hours down to 10 minutes.
-When I started automating database deployments, I tried to fit the tooling into the existing process, but that existing process was built over time to facilitate manual database deployments, which essentially meant getting the SQL files to the DBAs to run on production.
-I didn’t realize the entire process had to change, and a new process had to be designed around facilitating automated database deployments.
+Automating database deployments was the final piece of the CI/CD puzzle to go from deployments that took between 2 and 4 hours down to 10-15 minutes.
+It took many attempts to successfully automate database deployments.
+Each time failure wasn't because of the tooling.
+The process was fundamentally broken.
+It had to be completely redesigned.

 In the next couple of articles, I walk you through designing an automated database deployment process.
 In this article, I focus on core concepts.
 If you want to skip ahead, here are the links to the other articles: